typerandom/autonuke/README.md

 This triggers the system to be wiped and reinstalled.

-Note: Unless `--yes` is provided, it will prompt you before proceeding.
+Note: Unless `--yes` is provided, it will prompt before proceeding.